trimble-oss/website-modus.trimble.com/content/components/web/utility-panel/accessibility.md

 ---
 title: "Utility Panel"
 layout: "single"
-description: "Utility panel is a container which provides extra content alongside the primary screen content."
+description: "Utility panel is a container for additional content and/or functionality related to the primary screen."
 components: true
 componentsWeb: true
 component: utility-panel